Bachelor of Music (BM)

 Important Note: Once in SlideRoom, make sure to select the form titled “FOR CURRENT USC STUDENTS ONLY” and the appropriate term (spring or fall).
 All other forms will require you to have a Common Application and current USC students do not need to complete the Common Application.

 Applicants will be asked to provide the following materials in the SlideRoom portfolio:

-In addition to the required application materials, applicants to programs in Composition must submit scores and recordings of three contrasting pieces of varying instrumentation; electro-acoustic works may be included.
-Students should submit works that best represent their creative abilities.
-Pieces in a popular music or jazz idiom may be submitted as an extra element of the application, but the primary focus of the USC Thornton Composition Program is concert music (contemporary classical music) in the broadest sense.
+In addition to the required application materials, applicants to the undergraduate program in Composition must submit scores (when appropriate) and recordings of three contrasting pieces of varying instrumentation; digital media works may be included.
+Students should submit works that best represent their creative abilities regardless of style.
+Pieces in a popular music or jazz idiom are encouraged as an extra element of the application, but the primary focus of the USC Thornton Composition Program is contemporary classical music in the broadest sense.

 Introductory Video for All Undergraduate Applicants